List of Et Cetera characters

 Et Cetera (えとせとら Etosetora^{?}) is an action, adventure, comedy manga written and illustrated by Tow Nakazaki (なかざき 冬Nakazaki Tō^{?}).
 It is licensed in English by Tokyopop.
-The first volume was released on August 2004; the final volume was published in April 2007.
+The first volume was released in August 2004; the final volume was published in April 2007.

 This is a list of characters from the manga Et Cetera by Tow Nakazaki.
 Characters are listed by order of appearance in the storyline.

 Mingchao's Cohort

 Mingchao

 Mingchao (ミンチャオ, Minchao) is a young, orphaned Chinese girl who lives by herself in the Old West.
 She dreams of becoming a famous superstar.
 Her grandfather created the mysterious Eto gun, which she can fire with the number XII that had been branded on her palm accidentally when she was younger.
 Mingchao has a kind, carefree personality, and can show outstanding courage when her friends are in danger.
 She is also incredibly fortunate to where Benkate has dubbed her as having the "Devil's Luck" due to her ability to narrowly avoid death or injury.
 She refuses to kill any person, and often stops others from killing their enemies, no matter how bad they are.
 This stems from her belief that it is sad whenever someone dies, and that killing someone would make her as bad as the murdering scoundrels she frowns upon.
 She is very forgiving, even allowing Alternate, a was an enemy, to join the group.
 Her demeanor makes her likable to others, and she builds friendships easily, even with people who dislike her at first.
 She shares a special bond with Baskerville (or, as she calls him, "Mr. Priest"), and cares about him deeply.
 She was the most heartbroken when it was everyone thought he had died, even when knowing he might've been using her.
 When it was discovered he was still alive, but had amnesia and was working for Blush, she was the only one who had any confidence he would regain his memory.
 She has never wavered in her faith that he's a good person, even when the others, and even Baskerville himself, didn't believe so.
 She was so ecstatic when he showed the first signs of remembering her that she didn't care that she was falling several dozen feet into a stormy, raging ocean, and she cried happy tears when they were reunited.
 It is implied several times that she may have romantic feeling towards him despite their obvious age gap, as pointed out by other characters such as Benkate and Luriele.
 The only real indication is she seems happiest when he's by her side.